-- 1) Space-based ADS-B has been endorsed by ICAO, so it is good to learn more about it and be updated about its status as well as upcoming activities.
-It is appropriate to have this Seminar, one day before the 10th meeting of the ICAO South-East Asia and Bay of Bengal Sub-Regional ADS-B Implementation Working Group Meeting so that meeting participants could be updated about this surveillance alternative/tool with great potential. - Aireon gave 2 presentations, sharing with the participants about its development and schedule of space-based ADS-B. Full surveillance coverage is expected by end 2017, with test validation possible to be carried out in late 2016.
+1) Space-based ADS-B has been endorsed by ICAO, so it is good to learn more about it and be updated about its status as well as upcoming activities.
+It is appropriate to have this Seminar, one day before the 10th meeting of the ICAO South-East Asia and Bay of Bengal Sub-Regional ADS-B Implementation Working Group Meeting so that meeting participants could be updated about this surveillance alternative/tool with great potential.

+2) Aireon gave 2 presentations, sharing with the participants about its development and schedule of space-based ADS-B. Full surveillance coverage is expected by end 2017, with test validation possible to be carried out in late 2016.
 Aireon also shared with the participants about its Cost-Benefits Analysis (CBA).
-From the subsequent Seminar discussion, it could be seen that individual State would have to do its own CBA, taking into account its own requirements, FIR and airspace configurations, terrain, etc. as there would not be a one-size- fits-all template relevant to all States. - Thales Alenia Space gave a presentation about its satellite payloads for space-based Air Traffic Services (ATS), among which include space-based ADS-B with communications infrastructure.
-The participants were informed that an European Satellite Operator is now looking into the use of Thales' space-based ATS payloads on board its satellites. - 4) GomSpace also presented the first results of its space-based ADS-B with the GOMX-1 satellite mission, which were encouraging.
-Participants were informed about possibility of having custom-built space-based ADS-B coverage with the GomSpace's satellites. - 5) Airservices Australia presented its approach to Space Based ADS-B which was to encourage those with strong business cases and to consider carefully the use of ADS-B from space taking into account performance, risks and costs. - 6) Nav Canada and ENAV of Italy, pioneer users of satellite-based ADS-B also shared with the participants about their considerations and approaches in adopting this new surveillance technology. - 7) On behalf of the participants, the Seminar moderator thanked the industry partners, ANSPs, airlines, international organisations for coming all the way to Singapore to share the latest happenings about space-based ADS-B. Moderator also thanked ICAO Regional Officers and CAAS for organising this informative Seminar.
+From the subsequent Seminar discussion, it could be seen that individual State would have to do its own CBA, taking into account its own requirements, FIR and airspace configurations, terrain, etc. as there would not be a one-size- fits-all template relevant to all States.

+3) Thales Alenia Space gave a presentation about its satellite payloads for space-based Air Traffic Services (ATS), among which include space-based ADS-B with communications infrastructure.
+The participants were informed that an European Satellite Operator is now looking into the use of Thales' space-based ATS payloads on board its satellites.
-Agenda of the SEA/BOB WG/10 Meeting

-1.1 The agenda item presented in WP/01 was adopted without change.

-Agenda Item 2: Review the outcome of ADS-B SITF/13 and APANIRG/25

-Outcomes of ADS-B SITF/13 and APANPIRG/25 (WP/02)

-- 2.1 The meeting reviewed the outcomes of the 25th Meeting of the Asia/Pacific Air Navigation Planning and Implementation Regional Group (APANPIRG/25, 8-11 September 2014), which had reviewed the outcomes of CNS SG/18 meeting including the 13th Meeting of the Automatic Dependent Surveillance Broadcast Study and Implementation Task Force (ADS-B SITF/13, Hong Kong China, 22 25 April 2014) and the outcomes from SEA/BOB ADS-B WG/9. - 2.2 The meeting noted the Conclusions agreed by APANPIRG and follow-up action taken by the Secretariat as follows:

-Conclusion 25/40 - revised ADS-B Implementation and Guidance Document

-That, the revised ADS-B Implementation and Guidance Document (AIGD) provided in APANPIRG/25/WP09, Appendix T (including T2) be adopted.
-(Follow-up State Letter T 8/10.21:AP146/14 (CNS) dacted 1 October 2014)

-Conclusion 25/41 - Flight Plan Item 10 ADS-B Indicators

-That, That, ICAO be invited to consider to amend relevant contents in Doc 4444 PANS/ATM Appendix 2 (A2-7) and Appendix 3 (A3-13) as shown below:

-- E Transponder Mode S, including aircraft identification, pressure-altitude and extended squitter (ADS-B out) capability - o L Transponder Mode S, including aircraft identification, pressure-altitude, extended squitter (ADS-B out) and enhanced surveillance capability - o B1 ADS-B with dedicated 1 090 MHz ADS-B "out" capability using 1 090MHz extended squitter - B2 ADS-B with dedicated 1 090 MHz ADS-B "out" and "in" capability using 1 090MHz extended squitter. (to be reviewed by ANC by the end of 2014)

-Conclusion 25/42 - Regulations for Compliance of ADS-B Transmissions

-That, States be urged to implement regulations to give effect to Regional Supplementary Procedure Serial APAC-S12/10 - MID/Asia 5-3 to ensure that all aircraft transmitting ADS-B are compliant with the standards.

-(Note: This is 1st half of draft Conclusion 18/18 of CNS SG based on Draft Conclusion 13/4 of the ADS-B SITF)

-- 2.3 APANPIRG/25 formed an ad hoc working group to further consider Conclusion 13/4 of ADS-B SITF.
-The outcomes of the ad hoc group were further discussed under Agenda Item 3 WP/04. - 2.4 In response to the CNS and ATM sub-groups' consolidated report on proposed follow-up actions to the recommendations of the 12^{th} Air Navigation Conference (An-Conf/12, Montreal, 19-30 November 2012) APANPIRG/25 adopted the following Conclusion:

-Conclusion APANPIRG 25/27 - AN-Conf/12 Recommendations

-That, the regional response to the Recommendations of the AN-Conf/12, in APANPIRG/25/WP09 Appendix A and flimsy 2 be adopted as guidance for consideration by the States.

-2.5 The APANPIRG future work programme recorded that New Zealand had offered to host the ADS-B Seminar and ADS-B SITF/14, scheduled for 14-17 April 2015.
-New Zealand advised the meeting that the SITF meeting would be held in Christchurch.
+4) GomSpace also presented the first results of its space-based ADS-B with the GOMX-1 satellite mission, which were encouraging.
+Participants were informed about possibility of having custom-built space-based ADS-B coverage with the GomSpace's satellites.

+5) Airservices Australia presented its approach to Space Based ADS-B which was to encourage those with strong business cases and to consider carefully the use of ADS-B from space taking into account performance, risks and costs.

+6) Nav Canada and ENAV of Italy, pioneer users of satellite-based ADS-B also shared with the participants about their considerations and approaches in adopting this new surveillance technology.

-Agenda Item 3: Review implementation and coordination activities and sub-regional implementation plans
+Review implementation and coordination activities and sub-regional implementation plans

-ADS-B and MLAT Implementation Plan in Bangladesh (IP/02)
+2.2 ADS-B and MLAT Implementation Plan in Bangladesh (IP/02)

-- 3.1 The meeting was informed that Bangladesh had undertaken a Public Private Partnership project that included installation of primary and secondary surveillance radars (PSR and SSR) at Dhaka and Chittagong, and 4 ADS-B ground stations at Dhaka, Cox's Bazaar, Barisal and Saidpur.
-The ADS-B installations were intended as both a backup to current and proposed radar systems, and to fill the surveillance coverage gap in the Bay of Bengal area. - 3.2 The project also included a Multilateration (MLAT) system at Dhaka to provide surveillance for surface movement control, supplemental TMA coverage and as a backup to SSR. - 3.3 Surveillance data from ADS-B, PSR/SSR and MLAT systems would be integrated with the new ATM automation system.
-The project was expected to be completed by December 2017. - 3.4 Bangladesh was willing to share ADS-B data and VHF air/ground communications with neighboring States.
+2.2.1 The meeting was informed that Bangladesh had undertaken a Public - Private Partnership project that included installation of primary and secondary surveillance radars (PSR and SSR) at Dhaka and Chittagong, and 4 ADS-B ground stations at Dhaka, Cox's Bazaar, Barisal and Saidpur.
+The ADS-B installations were intended as both a backup to current and proposed radar systems, and to fill the surveillance coverage gap in the Bay of Bengal area.
+The project also included a Multilateration (MLAT) system at Dhaka to provide surveillance for surface movement control, supplemental TMA coverage and as a backup to SSR.

+2.2.2 The project was expected to be completed by December 2017.
+Bangladesh was willing to share ADS-B data and VHF air/ground communications with neighboring States.

-Update on ATC Surveillance Activities in Australia (IP/03)
+2.3 Update on ATC Surveillance Activities in Australia (IP/03)